 Without its cover, an album is just a black vinyl disc.
 But, with its cover, it becomes something magical that captures our eyes and turns music into something more.
-Everybody knows what are those and this is why Total Records at C/O Berlin is such an interesting exhibition.
+Everybody knows what they are, which is why Total Records at C/O Berlin is such an interesting exhibition.

 For me, this exhibition was beyond amazing.
 I say that because I grew up in those years between CDs becoming mainstream and vinyl leaving the scene.
 I remember my family record collection, filled with big album covers.
 That had an impact on me.

 Total Records: The Art of Vinyl & Photography at C/O Berlin

 Another one shows how influential some of these covers can be and how they ended up being “covered” by other artists.
-There is, also, a section focused on those album covers that were considered too provocative for the public and were censored.
+There is also a section focused on those album covers that were considered too provocative for the public and were censored.